jxcore/jxcore/docs/plain/jxcore-command-mt.markdown

 It this case four threads will be created.

-Using the `mt` command suits the best, if your code does not execute any delayed or async jobs, otherwise the application may exit, before those jobs will have chance to complete.
+Using the `mt` command suits the best, when your code does not execute any delayed or async jobs, otherwise the application may exit, before those jobs will have chance to complete.

 Let's consider the following example (*test.js*):